PBearson/Get-Started-With-ESP32-OTA/README.md

 * VirtualBox Manager -> Ubuntu IoT -> Settings -> Network -> Adapter 1 -> Bridged Adapter

 For each example project, make sure you change the flash size to 4MB since the OTA needs more flash.
 Here is how you do it with the settings of an example project:
-* change Serial flasher config -> Flash size to 4MB.
+* Serial flasher config -> Flash size to 4MB.

 ## Prepare the OTA Firmware Images